Why undertake higher education abroad?

 Mahidol University in Thailand (50% tuition fee waiver for programmes under the Faculty of Environment and Resource Studies)

-Hertie School of Governance in Berlin, Germany (100% tuition fee waiver for 1 master student either for Public Policy Programme or International Affairs Programme)
+Hertie School in Berlin, Germany (100% tuition fee waiver for 1 master student studying either their Public Policy Programme or International Affairs Programme)

 The Hertie School is an international teaching and research centre of excellence located in vibrant and cosmopolitan Berlin.
 Exceptional teaching, research, and outreach on international and intersectoral governance challenges are the school’s hallmark.
 Hertie School’s motto is Understand today.
 Shape tomorrow.
 The school attracts a highly talented student body from diverse national and disciplinary backgrounds—united by a desire to make a difference and to bring about a better future.
 The Hertie School offers them a study environment characterised by close interaction with faculty, lively public debates and engagement with current policy developments.
 In addition, students have access to the School’s global network that includes the London School of Economics and Political Science, Sciences Po in Paris, Columbia University in New York and many other excellent public policy schools worldwide.
 As an ambassador of good governance and public stewardship, the Hertie School has become a hub for top scholars and researchers, as well as experts and representatives from the spheres of politics, business and civil society who contribute to events at the school.
 Hertie School’s students actively contribute to these debates and regularly spearhead their own initiatives to foster the public good.
 To apply for this scholarship, please apply to the Prospect Burma scholarship as usual, and apply directly to the Hertie School for their programme.
 Please note, the Hertie School application period closes in May, after the PB January deadline, but do not delay applying to the PB scholarship.
 For more information on this, please contact the Myanmar office.